SKELUX/data_pycovery/README.md

 Also able to format unallocated clusters, while leaving existing files alone.

 Currently only supports NTFS, on Windows.
+FAT support is incomplete, use with caution.

 This script will stress your drive a fair bit, and is not recommended for most use cases.